DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.md

 The readings start as soon as you open the screen and are paused as soon as you exit the screen.
 The readings are taken every three seconds.

-You can manually stop the readings with the `Stop`{.interpreted-text role="guilabel"} button.
+You can manually stop the readings with the `Stop` button.

-You can manually restart the readings with the `Start`{.interpreted-text role="guilabel"} button.
+You can manually restart the readings with the `Start` button.
 This will also clear the \'Highest\' values.

 \|force-break\|